SaerElMasri/SaerElMasri/README.md

     <img src="https://cdn.dribbble.com/users/1299339/screenshots/2972130/hello_world.gif" alt="animated" />
 </p>
 <h1 align="center">Hi 👋, I'm Saer El Masri</h1>
-<h3 align="center">A passionate programmer to become a Full-Stack Developer based in Lebanon</h3>
+<h3 align="center">A passionate Full-Stack Developer based in Lebanon</h3>
-<p>Highly motivated Computer Science student with excitement on gaining real-life experience in the technology industry to develop and learn new skills.
-Seeking to improve my work expertise and expand my experience in the technology industry.
-I am looking for a new chapter in my life where I can take advantage of my skills gained through my university life and personal life.
-I am an enthusiastic person who wants to learn new technical skills.
+<p>I am a driven Full Stack Developer with a strong foundation in building scalable web applications.
+Eager to solve complex problems and continuously improve, I’m excited to bring my technical skills and creativity to new challenges.
+I’m looking for an opportunity to grow, collaborate with dynamic teams, and contribute to impactful projects in the tech industry.
 </p>

-- 🌱 I’m currently learning **Full-Stack Development**
+- 🌱 I am a Full-stack developer with knownledge in Web and Mobile development

 - 👨‍💻 All of my projects are available at [https://github.com/SaerElMasri?tab=repositories](https://github.com/SaerElMasri?tab=repositories)